Improving wafer-scale Josephson junction resistance variation in superconducting quantum coherent circuits: Methods and Observations

 \subsection{Evaporation and Oxidation}

-Before the strong effect of ashing uniformity was discovered, rotations were added to evaporation steps wherever possible to smooth out the possible source of non-uniformity.
-Although weakly motivated, rotations during pump down, gettering, and oxidation were all employed and kept once they were added.
-Further studies will be performed to systematically remove these steps to determine if they are indeed helpful.
-The evaporation rate was changed motivated by the hypothesis that high energy electrons and UV radiation released during the evaporation could warp or distort the resist non-uniformly, possibly being the source of the observed area fluctuations.
-With a modest increase in beam current, evaporation rate can be increased significantly (in our case an order of magnitude) leaving the wafer exposed to sources of warp for much less time.
-Since it seemed motivated and did not seem to hurt, this faster rate was kept for many wafers, but ultimately a rate of \SI{0.3}{\nano\meter\per\second} was selected as it showed better uniformity, likely because of better averaging within the junction that occurs with smaller grains since oxide thickness is not uniform grain to grain or at grain boundaries \cite{Fritz2018, Zeng2015}.
+Motivated by the hypothesis that high energy electrons and UV radiation released during the evaporation could warp or distort the resist non-uniformly and produce the observed area fluctuations, a deposition rate of 3 nm/s was used for the majority of this study.
+However after other process optimizations, better uniformity was observed using a rate of 0.3 nm/s.
+Lower deposition rates provide more time for a growing film and substrate to thermalize, forming smaller grains \cite{Hentzell1984}.
+Since the tunnel barrier thickness is not uniform grain to grain or at grain boundaries \cite{Fritz2018, Zeng2015, Nik2016}, we hypothesize that more grains per junction results in better averaging of the effective barrier thickness, improving site to site uniformity.
+To investigate this, cross section TEM analysis of junctions fabricated with the two deposition rates is ongoing \cite{Liu2020}.
 Dynamic and static oxidations were also A/B tested.
 In a static oxidation, the chamber is filled with oxygen (in our case 95\%/5\% Ar/O) to a set pressure and then evacuated after a set time.
 In a dynamic oxidation, gas is continuously introduced and pumped out with rates balanced such that the pressures are the same as the static oxidation case.
 Interestingly, we found dynamic oxidation produced a lower $J_{\rm c}$ and since it provided better uniformity, it was used for the remainder of the study.